younggoodluck/week9/README.md

 ## A summary of the data collected: number of attacks, number of malware samples, etc.

 -I used nmap -sV -P0 command and saw about 1500 attacks by nmap following the guide of codepath.
 I found the attack are generally from my laptop, but some are from different areas.
+Pcap attack is the majority.

 ## Any unresolved questions raised by the data collected